 One of New Hampshire’s oldest pastimes is making maple syrup.
 Maple sugaring season is usually six weeks long, producing almost 124,000 gallons of maple syrup a year.
 Maple trees are tapped by drilling a hole into the maple tree and inserting a spicket which then drains the sap into a pail.
 The maple sap is then filtered to avoid souring.

 Maple sugaring season runs from mid-February to mid-April where hundreds of gallons of sap are collected each day to make one gallon of maple syrup.
 Maple syrups taste differently depending on when the sap was harvested.
 Syrup that is lighter in color usually has a sweeter taste to it and harvested in the early weeks of maple sugaring season.
 There are many maple syrup events and tours in the Lakes Region to learn about the process.

 Take a trip to the Prescott Farms in Laconia NH, where the visitors are able to participate in the sugaring process every Saturday of the month of March.
 You will build skills such as learning parts of the tree, identifying the trees, and the history of maple sugaring.
-From tapping a tree to tasting delicious maple syrup, you will experience the old fashion New Hampshire tradition of making maple syrup.
+From tapping a tree to tasting delicious maple syrup, you will experience this old fashion New Hampshire tradition.
 For more information, visit prescottfarm.org

 Remick Museum and Farm will be celebrating the sweet taste of spring on March 24th at the Maple Sugaring Day Open House!
 SSee demonstrations of early sugaring practices of the Abenaki Indians, Doc Remick’s handmade backyard boiler, and today’s modern evaporator.
 Sample our farm-produced syrup and take some home—maple syrup and treats for sale.
 Sweet fun for all generations!